julianjohannesen/flickr-pwa/README.md

 The application performs a text search for images and returns matching images along with details about each image.
 Search results display below the search box.

+The app is deployed on Heroku here: https://flickr-pwa.herokuapp.com/

 ## Features:

 - Search Flickr for images